 • Details of your debit/credit card so that the Overseas Registration Application fee can be paid.

 Details of current NMBI fees are available on the form and also on the fees page of the NMBI website.

 Once NMBI processes your Overseas Registration Application Request Form and the assessment fee, they will issue you with an Overseas Registration Application Pack.
 You need to read and follow all the instructions within this pack carefully to avoid unnecessary delays in processing your application.

 - Contact details

 - Registration details

-- Compulsory questions (You need to answer a number of questions about your practice as a nurse or a midwife in any country, state or jurisdiction where you have practised.)
+- Compulsory questions (You need to answer a number of questions about your practice as a nurse or a midwife in any country, state, or jurisdiction where you have practiced.)

 - Details of professional practice

 - Explanations regarding professional practice